guyroutledge/atozcss/_drafts/2016-05-11-keyframe-animations-with-sass.md

 {% endhighlight %}

 This works but there are some limitations.
 Firstly, we have to specify each of the parameters in the mixin when calling it with `@include`.
+Or specify a `null` value if we want to skip one.

 Secondly, we have to remember the correct *order* of parameters when using the mixin.
 This could be fraught with human error and we can do better by making our mixin more flexible by making some parameters optional.

 We can do this by specifying default values of `null` in the mixin definition.
+We'd now only have to specify a name and a duration to use the mixin which is a slight improvement.

 {% highlight %}
 @mixin animation( $name, $duration, $delay:null, $iteration:null, $direction:null, $fill-mode:null, $timing:null ) {